sl-93/Mini-Batch-Normalized-Mutual-Information-A-Hybrid-Feature-Selection-Method/README.md

 # Mini-Batch-Normalized-Mutual-Information-A-Hybrid-Feature-Selection-Method
-implementing feature reduction with novel proposed solution in this article by python
+implementation feature selection with novel proposed method by python.

+this method has two phases:

+1.Feature Ranking: feature ranking function based on the filter approach

+2.Feature selection: the selection of optimal features based upon the ranking

 Reference: